So you got the podcasting bug?

 - Free: This is the basic product that comes with 5 hours of storage and 100gigabyte bandwidth monthly.
 Only basic player themes are available on this package and monetization is not allowed.

-- Unlimited Audio, $9/month: This package comes with unlimited bandwidth and audio.
+- Unlimited Audio, $9/month: This package comes with unlimited uploads, bandwidth, and audio.
 Monetization is possible using two ad websites.
 You’ll have access to basic player customization and can map the site to your domain name.

 Check out PodBean on their site.